Hassanal Bolkiah National Stadium: Opening

 It was opened on 23 September 1983, the date was chosen to celebrate the 69th birthday of Bolkiah's father and predecessor Omar Ali Saifuddien III.
 On the evening of the opening day, a friendly football match was played between the Brunei national football team and an invited English Football League team, Sheffield United.
 Despite the jet lag and the humid weather, Sheffield United won 1–0.
 The next day another match was held between United and a Brunei invited team which ended in a 1–1 draw.

 Renovation

-The stadium is currently being renovated since 2021 and was expected to be completed in the middle of 2022.
-Home matches for the national football team was held at the Track & Field Sports Complex instead.
+The stadium was renovated from 2021 and completed in the middle of 2022.
+Home matches for the national football team were held at the Track & Field Sports Complex instead.

+On 17 October 2023, the stadium hosted the 2026 FIFA World Cup qualifying match against Indonesia, opening its doors after last hosting the national team in 2019.